bolmaster2/http-signature/README.md

 - When creating the signing string, follow the spec exactly: https://tools.ietf.org/html/draft-cavage-http-signatures-08#section-2.3, e.g, concatenate multiple instances of the same headers and remove surrounding whitespaces
-- Make `date` header required, it's useless to auto create it as it's impossible for someone to know the exact value of it afterwards and thus impossible to recreate and then validate the signature.
 - Implement adapters for http libraries